-Using Windows on a bare metal is actually the same as using a regular Windows-PC, so you would need to install antivirus software, keep OS up-to-date and avoid undertaking unsafe actions, such as those from previous chapter.
+Using Windows on a bare metal is actually the same as using a regular Windows-PC, so you would need to install antivirus software, keep OS up-to-date and avoid undertaking unsafe actions, such as those from the previous chapter.

 A more complex case is by using the native OS X and having Windows installed on a VM.
-If you omit further details, Windows can be run in a special isolated sandbox and only need be active when necessary to user.
+If you omit further details, Windows can be run in a specially isolated sandbox and only need be active when necessary to a user.
 If this VM doesn’t include important data, ransomware will have nothing important to encrypt.
 You can even disable its network connectivity, thus excluding any Internet treats for Windows OS – this further decreases the risk to Windows from getting infected.

 But being an unpopular choice of OS amongst virus makers does not fully protect your Mac.
 McAfee reports that Mac malware grew 744% by the end of 2016.
 The likely reason for this huge growth is adware bundling, not ransomware for Mac.
-Adware just sticks banner ads to a user’s computer, but does not affect his/her data.
+Adware just sticks banner ads to a user’s computer but does not affect his/her data.

 You can also find reports about malware that crushes OS X by using built-in app vulnerabilities.
 For example, OSX/Filecoder was developed for OS X 10.11.x/10.12.x.
 Your Mac can become infected when searching for Adobe Premiere or Microsoft Office patches in torrent networks – it looks like a trivial patch archive with only the ‘Start’ button.

 After pressing the button, your Mac will be infected with ransomware and you will get lots of user files encrypted.
 Filecoder uses built-in OS X tools and commands, to support its activities and run from user context, so the system will not ask your permission about these changes.
-Encryption process is quite slow, but a lot of crucial user files are actually pretty small and can be encrypted relatively fast.
+The encryption process is quite slow, but a lot of crucial user files are actually pretty small and can be encrypted relatively fast.

 So, the security level of OS X is relatively high, but it can not completely protect you from all danger.
 Since this platform has encountered a rapid growth in popularity over recent years, virus makers increasingly pay attention to this OS too.